wangxiaoyunanne/docs/source/interesting_research.html.md

 2. Summarize what those papers do.
 3. Ascertain with the aid of Gunrock-internals experts if these are worth pursuing (as core-Gunrock projects, as projects for new students, and/or as possible external projects).
 If we know they're good, we can add them to the main docs [here](https://gunrock.github.io/docs/#possible-gunrock-projects).

-Your todo: Add your summary below for any of these!
+Your todos: Add new papers!
+Add your summary below for any of these!
 And/or add your assessment on how well it'd work in Gunrock!

 ## The broker queue: A fast, linearizable FIFO queue for fine-granular work distribution on the GPU